LuzBGouveia/LuzBGouveia/README.md

 - 🌱 I’m currently learning information technology and the languages: HTML, CSS, JS and C#.
 - 👯 I’m looking to collaborate on GitHub, Teams, Discord and different projects.
 - 🤔 I’m looking for help with my programming skills and computer science.
-- 📫 How to reach me: lucas.gouveia2@etec.sp.gov.br
+- 📫 How to reach me: lu.barros.gouveia2@gmail.com
+- My ETEC gmail: lucas.gouveia2@etec.sp.gov.br